A functional supply chain is the cornerstone of any business and it’s also a core function of a life sciences organization.

 Remote Work Environments

-Like much of the workforce, remote working has become the norm, requiring digital communication solutions to ensure staff can continue to be productive from a distance.
+Remote working has become the norm for many companies, requiring digital communication solutions to ensure staff can continue to be productive from a distance.
+For life science companies that digital communication often falls under the same oversight as other operational elements.

-Further workforce issues include protecting staff on-site in a swiftly changing safety scenario.
+Further workforce issues include protecting staff on-site in a swiftly changing safety and security scenario.
+In addition to protecting staff, a company’s strategy also has to include comprehensive security measures to ensure data protection throughout the supply chain operations.

 Successfully Implementing Change

-Regulatory frameworks are notoriously rigid, and so implementing successful change can take considerable effort.
+Regulatory frameworks are notoriously rigid, so implementing successful change can take considerable effort.
+Integration across an entire organization is often slow and clunky, even when working with cutting-edge digital solutions.

 Technical change is also often costly and can pose additional challenges in life science business operations.